 this thing is what i am thinking about for longer time, there's a big discussion in another german elecrics forum, VDE has different meanings on this that dont give me clearness at all.

-then the shared neutral, in case of 2 loads of 16A and one load of 0A will run 16A if i'm right.
+Following: Using a 5x1,5mm² cable with L1 L2 L3 N PE, split for three 230V->N radials.
+Now what if the load is asymmetric. then the shared neutral, in case of 2 loads of 16A and one load of 0A will run 16A if i'm right.

 Now what if there are phase shifts from inductive loads.
 Will the current on the neutral then raise above 16A (i think so), and how to calculate it?

 lets say i have 16A inductive load with a phase shift of 90° and a 16A resistive load. is the current on neutral then nearly 32A?